LadyNeowen/The-Sheldon-Game/README.md

 ## Colours

-* The colours are light and pretty straight forward, as to not confuse the user or drag away the attention from the game.
+* The colours are strong and eyecatching while staying simple, as to not confuse the user or drag away the attention from the game.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Fonts